A family of finite element Stokes complexes in three dimensions: Introduction

 The remaining part of the paper is organized as follows.
 In Section 2, we present preliminaries.
 In Section 3, we construct local shape function spaces using various versions of bubble functions and the Poincar\'e operators.
-In Section 4, we construct global discrete Stokes complexes.
+In Section 4, we define DOFs to construct global discrete Stokes complexes.
 In Section 5, we prove properties of the discrete complexes, including the exactness and the approximation properties.
-Numerical experiments are presented in Section 6 to validate the $\grad\curl$-conforming elements for solving the $-\curl\Delta\curl$ problem.
+In Section 6, theoretical analysis is conducted for the $\grad\curl$-conforming elements applying to a high order $\curl$ problem, and numerical experiments are presented to validate the nonconforming elements.
 Finally, we summarize our results and give possible extensions in Section 7.